ereiss/data_engineer_python_project/README.md

 These are the steps that are going to be taken:

 1. **Remove Columns With No Business Value**:
-   - show_id and description can be removed since these are not columns with any business value to us
+   - show_id and description can be removed since they are with no business value to us

 2. **Handle Missing Values**:
    - Identify columns with missing values and decide how to handle them.